 Like applying for any job, some of the companies that post on these job boards often ask for writing samples as well as your work history, so if you’re just starting out, you may want to start working with entry-level writing companies such as Textbroker to get the ball rolling.
+These content mills are a great choice as well.
 Just be forewarned that the payments to start are often quite low, as little as $0.01 per word, so don’t expect too much.

 Freelance writing can be a very lucrative gig, so much so that some people easily make $40,000+ a year working from home.

 And yes, while it can be a lot of work, it can be quite rewarding when you do connect with a few clients who pay you well and you learn how the industry works.